ucdrstdenis/ECS150-Project2/README.md

 ## Contributors ##
 Robert St. Denis & Liem Nguyen

-## Design Choices ##
+## Key Design Choices ##
 Overall, our uthread library `libuthread.a` was implemented with code readability and program efficiency in mind.
-No header files were added or modified to ensure high-quality coding practice was maintained, and nearly every line has been neatly commented for ease of understanding.
+No header files were added or modified to ensure high-quality coding practice was maintained, and nearly every line has been neatly commented for ease of understanding and quality documentation.

 Our queue API uses a circular queue for robustness with head and tail pointers as well as a length property.
 All queue functions excluding `queue_iterate()` and `queue_delete()` are *O(1)*.